Hurricane Idalia unleashes fury on Florida and Georgia, swamping wide stretch of coast

 "This is actually unbelievable," Hall said.
 "I haven't seen anything like this in years."

-In Tallahassee, Florida's capital city, the power went out well before the center of the storm arrived.
+In Tallahassee, Florida's capital, the power went out well before the center of the storm arrived, but the city avoided a direct hit.
+A giant oak tree next to the governor's mansion split in half, covering the yard with debris.

-Tallahassee Mayor John Dailey urged everyone to shelter in place.
-Florida residents living in vulnerable coastal areas had been ordered to pack up and leave as Idalia gained strength in the warm waters of the Gulf of Mexico.

-"Don't put your life at risk by doing anything dumb at this point," Gov. Ron DeSantis said Wednesday at a news conference.
-"This thing's powerful.
-If you're inside, just hunker down until it gets past you."
+"If they do cut down the whole tree, that is more room for my kids to hit baseballs," DeSantis said.

 Storm surge could rise as high as 16 feet (4.9 meters) in some places.
 Some counties implemented curfews to keep residents off roads.